mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/mind-and-soul.md

   have knowledge of immaterial objects such as angels and God: here phantasms and abstraction are of no help.
 MK: as if one can claim *knowledge* of those things.

+## Aquinas on the senses and the intellect

+* Aquinas rejected the need for a special divine illumination to explain normal human concept-formation and the pursuit of natural science.
+For him the intellect—both the agent intellect and the receptive intellect—are faculties of the individual human being, standing at the summit of the hierarchy of capacities and abilities that constitute the human soul.
+* Aquinas does not identify the mind with consciousness.
+For him the mind was essentially the faculty, or set of faculties, that set off human beings from other animals.
+Dumb animals and human beings can all see and hear and feel, but only human beings can think abstract thoughts and make rational decisions.
+It is the possession of intellect and will that set them off from animals, and it is these two faculties that essentially constitute the mind, the rational soul.
+* Aquinas accepted the traditional list of five outer senses.
+Senses are distinguished from each other not by having different organs but by having different objects; they are essentially discriminatory powers.
+Each sense has its proper object, but there are also objects common to more than one sense, such as shape.
+* A sense is a capacity to undergo a special kind of change caused by an external object.
+Normally, when the form of F is received by a material object, the object becomes F. That is the standard form of change, material change.
+To the kind of change that takes place when a color is seen, Aquinas gives the name ‘intentional’ change.
+The form of color exists intentionally in the eye, or, as he sometimes says, the intention (*intentio* or *species*) of color is in the eye.
+* An *intentio* is not a representation, even though Aquinas sometimes calls it likeness, or *similitudo*, of the object perceived.
+In Aquinas there are no intermediaries between perceiver and perceived.
+In sensation the faculty does not come into contact with a likeness of the object; it becomes itself like the object by taking on its form.
+This is summed up in the slogan taken over from Aristotle: the sense-faculty in operation is identical with the sense-object in action.
+* In addition to five outer sense, Aquinas believed that there were inner senses, and took over a list of them from Avicenna: the common sense, the memory, the imagination, and a fourth faculty, which in animals is called the *vis aestimativa* and in humans the *vis cogitativa*.
+The *vis aestimativa* seems to correspond to the notion of ‘instinct’.
+Acquinas does not succeed in making clear what he regards as the equivalent human capacity.
+* Many philosophers besides Aquinas have classified memory and imagination as inner senses.
+They have regarded these faculties as senses because they saw their function as the production of imagery; they regarded them as inner because their activity, unlike that of the outer senses, was not controlled by external stimuli (MK: was it not, indirectly but nevertheless?).
+Aquinas, indeed, thought that the inner senses, like the outer ones, had organs—organs that were located in different parts of the brain.
+* It seems to be a mistake to regard imagination as an inner sense.
+  * It has no organ in the sense that there is no part of the body which can be voluntarily moved so that we can imagine better.
+  * It is not possible to be mistaken about what one imagines in the way that one can be mistaken about what one sees.
+* For Aquinas, the intellect thinks in universals, and a grasp of universals is not within the capacity of animals: a universal can neither be sensed nor imagined.
+Nonetheless, Aquinas believed that in human beings the operation of sense and imagination was essential both for the acquisition and for the exercise of universal concepts.
+In the present life, he maintained, the proper object of the human intellect was the essence or quiddity, of material objects; and this, he said, the intellect understood by abstraction from phantasms.
+By ‘phantasms’ Aquinas mean the deliverances of sense and imagination, and without them Aquinas thinks that intellectual thought is impossible.
+But he does not believe, as empiricist philosophers have believed, that ideas are derived from sense-experience by abstraction from, or selective attention to, features of that experience.
+If that were so, then animals no less than humans would be able to frame universal concepts (MK: which would be a scandal!), whereas Aquinas believed that such conceptualization demanded a species-specific human faculty, the agent intellect.
+On the other hand, Aquinas does not believe, as rationalist philosophers have believed, that there are individual ideas inborn in every human being.
+Thu human intellect, at birth, is for him a *tabula rasa*.
+* Beside the agent intellect, which is the capacity to abstract universal ideas from particular sense-experience, there is in humans a receptive intellect, which is the storehouse of ideas abstracted from senses and beliefs acquired from experience.
+At birth this storehouse is empty: the receptive intellect is the initially blank page on which the agent intellect writes.
+But phantasms are necessary not only for the acquisition of concepts but also for their exercise: not only to place ideas in the mental storehouse, but also to take them out again and put them to use.
+* Acquinas rejected that an object could be individuated by listing the totality of its properties, that is to say, by listing the universals under which it falls.
+However long a list we draw up, it is always possible that it might apply to more than one individual.
+Given that the intellect thinks in universals, it is therefore impossible for there to be purely intellectual knowledge of individuals.
+* If I know someone well there will be many descriptions I can give of them;
+  but unless I bring in references to particular times and places there may be no description that could not in theory be satisfied by someone else.
+  Only by pointing, or taking you to see them, or reminding you of an occasion when you met, can I make clear to you which person I have in mind; and pointing and vision and memory are outside the realm of pure intellectual thought.
+* The indirect nature of intellectual thought about individuals follows from two theses that Aquinas held: first, that matter is the principle of individuation, and secondly, that the immediate object of all knowledge is form.
+The senses perceive accidental forms such as color and shape; the intellect grasps substantial forms, such as humanity.
+Both thought and sensation are cases of the intentional occurrence of forms; but whereas in sensation the forms are individual (the smell of *this rose*), in thought the form is universal (the idea of *a rose*).